One of Brisbane Northside’s Leading Family Law Firms

 "In an area of law which is complex, constantly changing and often emotionally stressful and testing, you will greatly benefit from empathetic, appropriate, practical and timely advice that Terry Anderssen Solicitor provides."

-Thoughtful and accurate guidance and legal advice provided by skilled lawyers during this often sensitive and vulnerable time in order to reduce the client’s stress;
+Thoughtful and accurate guidance and legal advice provided by skilled family lawyers during this often sensitive and vulnerable time in order to reduce the client’s stress;

-Lawyers aiming to expedite an early resolution to conflict by applying tools to facilitate parties reaching fair agreements in the cheapest and the most effective manner;
+Brisbane Northside family lawyers aiming to expedite an early resolution to conflict by applying tools to facilitate parties reaching fair agreements in the cheapest and the most effective manner;

 Check for domestic violence or unfair pressure;